+Everyone is an expert.
 Everyone reckons they have the winner.
-Every horse is a chance in the massive field, depending on who you speak to.
+Every horse in the field is a chance, depending on who you speak to.

 Whether its grandma Beryl dropping a fiver on the horse that has the name she likes the most, or hardened punters splurging the big bucks on curious exotics, every one is united on the bet during the three and a half minute, two mile race as they cheer their charge home.

 It might actually be inaccurate to call it the race that stops the nation.
 Perhaps the race that stops the world?
 The event is broadcast into 120 countries, with an estimated 700 million people tuning in to watch.

 2018 Melbourne Cup Field